kevoreilly/CAPEv2/docs/book/src/usage/dist.rst

 RESTful resources
 =================

 Following are all RESTful resources.
-Also make sure to check out the :ref:`quick-usage` section which documents the most commonly used commands.
+Also, make sure to check out the :ref:`quick-usage` section which documents the most commonly used commands.

 +-----------------------------------+---------------------------------------------------------------+